-Prof. Widman teaches torts, administrative law, LAWRS I and II, and Law and Inequality: Debt.
-In addition, she has taught federal courts, legislation, and policy advocacy courses focused on access to justice issues at Northern Illinois University College of Law and Fordham Law School.
+Professor Widman teaches Torts, Administrative Law, Law and Inequality, and LAWRS.
+In addition, she has taught federal courts, legislation, advanced torts, and policy advocacy courses focused on access to justice issues at Northern Illinois University College of Law and Fordham Law School.
 In 2021, students and faculty awarded her Professor of the Year.

 Professor Widman is an elected fellow of the American Bar Foundation.
 Her practice background is in access to justice policy, as Deputy Director of the National Center for Access to Justice at Fordham Law School, the Legal Director at the Center for Justice & Democracy at New York Law School, and a Research Fellow at the Center for Environmental and Land Use Law at New York University Law School.
 In 2022, she was named a law faculty fellow at the Office of General Counsel, United States Office of Management and Budget.
 As consultant to the Administrative Conference of the United States, Professor Widman is developing a report on "Identifying and Reducing Burdens in Administrative Processes."

 Professor Widman received a J.D. from New York University Law School and a B.A. in comparative literature and creative writing from Northwestern University.
 She clerked for Magistrate Judge Theodore H. Katz of the U.S. District Court for the Southern District of New York.
 She is a member of the New York bar.